sbmlteam/deviser/generator/tests/README.txt

 To run all tests, you can execute the general run-tests.py program.

-It should be possible to run this wherever you are in the file system.
+You need to go into its "grandfather" directory, ../.. (i.e. Deviser/deviser/), and invoke this command:

+    python -m generator.tests.run-tests

-If you wish to execute a specific subset of tests, e.g. test_cpp_code/run_cpp_tests.py, you can either (a) comment out all other test subdirs in run-tests.py, then run that, or (b) cd into the subdir concerned, e.g. test_cpp_code, and run the relevant script therein, e.g. run_cpp_tests.py
+If you wish to execute a specific subset of tests, e.g. test_cpp_code/run_cpp_tests.py, you can comment out all other test subdirs in run-tests.py, then run that.
+This is not ideal, but is a result of the new relative import directives which have removed the need for horrible lines such as

-If you try to run one of the subdir tests (such as run_cpp_tests.py) directly, from anywhere other than the directory in which it is located, it will not be able to find the reference and test-generated files for comparison, due to the file paths being wrong.
-Running the general run-tests.py does not have this problem, as it works out where it is located via a
-call:
-    this_dir = os.path.dirname(os.path.abspath(__file__))
+    sys.path.append(os.path.dirname(os.path.abspath(__file__)) + '/../')

+etc.

+This is all part of our move to using pytest to run our tests.

+To run tests in this directory, you may need to copy

+    Deviser/deviser/generator/pytest_files/test_xml_files/

+into this current directory (Deviser/deviser/generator/tests/)